 In the modern world, the rules of engagement for séances depend largely on the medium.
 Some prefer traditional techniques, but the majority are mental mediums as opposed to the physical mediums of the Victorian era.

-The physical mediums were all about the manifestation of spirit into the physical, such as raps, moans, ectoplasm, tilting tables, direct voice and apparitions.
-The showmanship of that time period gave over to mental mediumship that typically calls upon three psychic abilties:
+The physical mediums were all about the manifestation of spirit into the physical, such as raps, moans, ectoplasm, tilting tables, direct voice, and apparitions.
+The showmanship of that period gave over to mental mediumship that typically calls upon three psychic abilties: